-At VLACS, students have more than 150 courses to choose from-including basic elementary, middle, and high school courses.
+At VLACS, students have more than 200 courses to choose from-including basic elementary, middle, and high school courses.

-These online courses, which include everything from Art History to Intro to Coaching to Creative Writing, are competency based-meaning a student is allowed to work until they have mastered a particular area of a subject.
+These online courses, which include everything from Culinary Arts to Creative Coding to Applied Engineering, are competency-based, meaning a student is allowed to work until they have mastered a particular area of a subject.